Artyom Shneyerov

 In his paper "An empirical study of auction revenue rankings: the case of municipal bonds", he introduced an approach for the estimation of counterfactual revenues in a common value auction without the need to identify model primitives.
 He showed that for any given reserve price, equilibrium bids from first-price auctions can be used to identify the expected revenues in Vickrey auction with the same reserve price.
 In addition, he derived an explicit bound on expected revenue for English auctions.
 His approach is based on the revenue ranking theorem of Milgrom and Weber.
 He has applied these results to municipal bond auctions in California.
-This paper is discussed in a handbook of industrial organization.